yochannah/carpentries.org/pages/member_faq.md

 * Platinum memberships are best for organisations that would like to continue building capacity for training and already have a group of local Carpentries Instructors capable of running Self-Organised workshops.
 * Titanium memberships are suited for organisations who do not need coordinated workshops or Instructor Training seats but would like to maintain their membership status, financially support The Carpentries, and connect with other Members.
 To be eligible for
-Titanium membership, organisations must have at least one prior year of membership.
+Titanium membership, organisations must have at least one prior year of membership.<br><br>
 3. **What if those membership packages do not fit my institution’s needs?**<br>
 We would be happy to talk with you to learn more about your institution’s goals and create a custom plan that works for you.
 Contact our membership team to schedule a meeting at [membership@carpentries.org](mailto:membership@carpentries.org).